Aliases for CPLX1 Gene

 GeneCards Summary for CPLX1 Gene

 CPLX1 (Complexin 1) is a Protein Coding gene.
-Among its related pathways are Neuroscience and Transmission across Chemical Synapses.
-GO annotations related to this gene include syntaxin binding and syntaxin-1 binding.
+Diseases associated with CPLX1 include Epileptic Encephalopathy, Early Infantile, 63 and Myoclonic Epilepsy, Familial Infantile.
+Among its related pathways are Synaptic vesicle cycle and Neurotransmitter Release Cycle.
+Gene Ontology (GO) annotations related to this gene include syntaxin binding and syntaxin-1 binding.
 An important paralog of this gene is CPLX2.

-Positively regulates a late step in synaptic vesicle exocytosis.
-Organizes the SNAREs into a cross-linked zigzag topology that, when interposed between the vesicle and plasma membranes, is incompatible with fusion, thereby preventing SNAREs from releasing neurotransmitters until an action potential arrives at the synapse.
-Also involved in glucose-induced secretion of insulin by pancreatic beta-cells (By similarity).
+Positively regulates a late step in exocytosis of various cytoplasmic vesicles, such as synaptic vesicles and other secretory vesicles (PubMed:21785414).
+Organizes the SNAREs into a cross-linked zigzag topology that, when interposed between the vesicle and plasma membranes, is incompatible with fusion, thereby preventing SNAREs from releasing neurotransmitters until an action potential arrives at the synapse (PubMed:21785414).
+Also involved in glucose-induced secretion of insulin by pancreatic beta-cells.
+Essential for motor behavior.